-The Company invests in OEIC's for the specific reason of diversification of credit risk.
-The Royal London Short Duration Credit Fund for example has investments in 312 companies as at 31 December 2020, with the largest holding accounting for 1.5% of the total OEIC value.
+The Company invests in OEICs for the specific reason of diversification of market risk allowing access to a wider range of underlying assets than would be practical with direct investment.
+The Royal London Short Duration Credit Fund for example has investments in over 300 securities as at 30 November 2022, with the largest holding accounting for 1.3% of the total OEIC value.

-The Fund Manager regularly reviews and reports annually on the creditworthiness of each sector in the Credit funds and individual company performance in the collective funds.
+The Fund Manager regularly reviews and reports annually on the creditworthiness of investments in the Credit fund and company performance in the equity-based funds.
 The Company also monitors the credit ratings /securitisation profile of assets in bond portfolios.